 An insecure child, plagued by nightmares and anxieties, he feared everything from falling down the toilet pipes to clowns and deformity.
 He developed a paranoia about death.
 As he grew older, King discovered that he was only able to deal with these horrors in his mind through writing about them.
 Unfortunately, Alcohol and drugs would also become a part of his coping and entwined with his writing practice.

 Education, Family and Income

 After graduating high school, King studied for an English degree at the University of Maine.
 During his time there, he discovered that mind-altering substances helped him to escape from his terrifying mental reality.
 When it comes to Alcohol or recreational drug use, there is typically an inescapable risk of developing a drug addiction.
-It is common for people with emotional distress and psychological problems to turn to drugs and Alcohol, especially in response to childhood trauma.
+It is common for people with emotional and psychological problems to turn to drugs and Alcohol, especially in response to childhood trauma.

 He began taking drugs such as Speed, Marijuana and LSD, which only resulted in drug addiction.
 About a month prior to his graduation, King was arrested after binge drinking at a nearby bar and stealing traffic cones.
 Such an arrest seems certainly innocent; however, this was a clear-cut warning of the more concerning behavior to come.

 ‘The nail in my wall would no longer support the weight of the rejection slips… I replaced the nail with a spike and went on writing.’

 In 1970, he graduated from UM with a degree in English, but he struggled greatly to find a job in the field.
 Forced to take a job in a laundry mat, he continued to use any spare time to write his stories.